-Unauthorized or poorly executed payments are inherent to financial services, and in this context the law determines the circumstances in which reimbursement may be possible.
+Unauthorized or poorly executed payments are inherent to financial services, and in this context, the law determines the circumstances in which reimbursement may be possible.

-Article 45 of the Law No 18/19 stipulates that in event of unauthorized or improperly executed payment operation, the payer must submit claim to the account holder within 60 days counted the date where the payment account has been debited.
+Article 45 of Law No 18/19 stipulates that in event of unauthorized or improperly executed payment operation, the payer must submit a claim to the account holder within 60 days counted the date where the payment account has been debited.

 Needless to say, the Law recognizes the right for the financial institutions to deny the reimbursement if non-execution emerges from either an error or omission of the decision-maker about his instructions given, either it due to intermediate financial institution chosen by the decision-maker (Art 47).

-In this hypothesis, the law says in case of refusal to open account bank and absence of motivated decision succinctly presented by 3 banks, automatically the Central bank takes the decision to appoint a bank which has the mandatory to open a deposit account, giving the right to minimum financial service (account management, disposal of payment instrument surrounded by necessary security, possibility to carry out the transfer ( domiciliation, encasing and payment) from this account, the reception and discount related to compassion of payment operation for the count of customer (Art 50).
+In this hypothesis, the law says in case of refusal to open account bank and absence of motivated decision succinctly presented by 3 banks, automatically the Central bank takes the decision to appoint a bank which has the mandatory to open a deposit account, giving the right to minimum financial service (account management, disposal of payment instrument surrounded by necessary security, the possibility to carry out the transfer ( domiciliation, encasing and payment) from this account, the reception, and discount related to the compassion of payment operation for the count of the customer (Art 50).

 With regard to payment card issues and other payment instruments, the law determines the obligations of the issuer, including ensuring the identity of the holder and verifying the payment instrument and the electronic fund’s transfer process.

-In the event of misuse, fraudulent or unauthorized use of electronic payment instrument, credit institutions and other issuers of payment instruments have from the date of the discovering; block the payment instrument and then declare, without deadline, this decision to the Central of payment incidents.
+In the event of misuse, fraudulent or unauthorized use of electronic payment instruments, credit institutions and other issuers of payment instruments have from the date of the discovering; block the payment instrument and then declare, without a deadline, this decision to the Central of payment incidents.

-In the case of proven unauthorized transaction or the fraudulent use of payment card or any other electronic payment instrument previously opposed, the issuer shall reimburse the holder the full amount of the payment, transaction and its bank charges (Art 65).
+In the case of proven unauthorized transaction or the fraudulent use of payment card or any other electronic payment instrument previously opposed, the issuer shall reimburse the holder the full amount of the payment, transaction, and its bank charges (Art 65).

-The holder of payment instrument is also obliged to use the payment card or the electronic transfer instrument in accordance with the legal and contractual conditions governing its issue and use.
+The holder of the payment instrument is also obliged to use the payment card or the electronic transfer instrument in accordance with the legal and contractual conditions governing its issue and use.
 Take the necessary precautions to ensure the preservation of the payment card or electronic funds transfer instrument and data related to its use (Art 67).